bruno78/fullstack-dashboard/steps.md

 NOTE: I've changed the database so I can start a new versioning.

-2. Go to down-jones api, go to resources folder and add these lines to connect the database to the dow jones api in the application-dev.properties
+2. Go to users api, go to resources folder and add these lines to connect the database to the users api in the application-dev.properties

 ```
  spring.datasource.url=jdbc:postgresql://postgresdev:5432/gapgdev